Comparing Securitized and Balance Sheet Loans: Size Matters

 University of California, San Diego (UCSD) - Rady School of Management

-Do securitized loans differ from loans held on lenders' balance sheets?
-If so, why?
-To investigate these questions, we assemble a unique dataset of commercial mortgages with information on loan characteristics at origination and subsequent performance.
-The most significant difference between securitized (CMBS) and balance sheet loans is the size of the loan.
+We assemble a unique dataset of commercial mortgages with information on loan characteristics at origination and subsequent performance.
+The most significant difference between securitized and balance sheet loans is the size of the loan.
 The loans in the highest loan size decile have a 43% percent chance of securitization whereas the ones in the lowest decile have only a 1% chance.
 This result is consistent with diversification being a key motivation for securitization.
 We also find that loans that require substantial monitoring are less likely to be securitized.
-Although securitized loans are not riskier after controlling for observable characteristics, they get resolved less quickly after defaulting.
+Finally, securitized loans get resolved less quickly after defaulting.

 Keywords: Securitization, Commercial Mortgage-Backed Securities (CMBS), Structured finance